Archive for the 'Anime' Category

 Parakiss Shop + Venus Fort

-Right, as promised, this is a post about Parakiss Shop, which is located inside Venus Fort.
-It’s been a few days ago since I visited the site so the detail is kind of sketchy.
+Right, as I promised, I would write about The Parakiss Shop, which is located inside Venus Fort.
+It’s been a few days since I visited the site so the detail is kind of sketchy.
 But basically you can just walk from Odaiba to Venus Fort and it’ll basically take you around 5 to 10 minutes.
 You won’t get lost because all you have to do is to look where the giant Ferris Wheel is located.
 Once you find that, you’ll pretty much find Venus Fort.
 Venus Fort is basically a shopping mall for those who are interested to purchase good brand name clothing at a good discounted price.
 Well, when I went there, most of the items were discounted so I got that impression.
 But then again it’s probably because it’s January/February, the time when big discounts usually are on offer by most shops.

 I actually didn’t have any intention to come here.
-But while I was inside Fuji TV building, I saw an brochure advertising Paradise Kiss.
+But while I was inside Fuji TV building, I saw a brochure advertising Paradise Kiss.
 Upon asking the shop attendant, I found out that Venus Fort is only within walking distance from the building, so I set out to find the place.
 It was a good decision too because I was looking for a long coat since I didn’t have any warm clothing on me besides a jumper and a thin jacket and the weather was cold.
 Oh right, Parakiss shop.
-The shop is located on the ground floor, I think.
+The shop is located on the ground floor, IIRC.
 You have to get deep inside the shopping mall and you know that you’re close to it because you’ll see a tree decorated with blue lights.
-It’s not really a ’shop’ but more like an open exhibition, in my opinion.
+It’s not really a ‘shop’ but more like an open exhibition.
 The place basically showcases Yukari’s, George’s, and Miwako’s dress from Paradise Kiss series.

 Yukari’s showcase dress looks okay in my opinion.
 I think I was a bit disappointed with it because IMO the dress would have been better if it was darker in colour.
 But then again, I’m not the bloody author/designer, so what do I know?
-George’s shirt looks good but is too over the top for my taste so I don’t think I’ll be wearing that kind of thing in the near future.
+George’s shirt looks good for exhibition piece but is too over the top for my taste so I don’t think I’ll touch it with a ten foot pole.
 There is also a Blue Rose that Yukari wears in the fashion show being sold for 8,925 Yen (around $90).
 Last but not least, the butterfly earring that George gave to Yukari retails for around 39,900 Yen ($400).
-For visitors who just want less extravagant items to purchase as memento (;D) , there are Happy Berry statue, notebooks, clear plastic files, etc. I’m not really a Parakiss fan so I decided to save my money for more Honey and Clover items.
+For visitors who just want less extravagant items to purchase, there are Happy Berry statue, notebooks, clear plastic files, etc. I’m not really a Parakiss fan so I decided to save my money for more Honey and Clover items.

 Anyway, sorry for the lousy photographs.
 Just like anywhere else in Japan (except outside temple areas), I’m not sure if I’m allowed to take photograph.
 But there was no forbidden sign so I was in a hurry to take as many photographs as possible before the store attendant flashes the ‘Batsu’ (X) sign.
 After taking those photos, I moved on since I did need to buy a coat.
 As I said before, Venus Fort itself is basically a place for anyone who intends on shopping for clothes.
 So it was kind of lucky that I managed to get one quite easily before moving on to take some more photograph.
 There is this rather nice Venus statue/water fountain in the middle of the shop.
 Almost every single tourist that stumbled upon the area was busy taking pictures so it was hard to take a good angle.
 It doesn’t help that I’m not a professional either to begin with.

-Eventually I had enough of everything and decided to go back to my hostel especially since I already promised a friend to meet later on that night.
-On my way back, I decided to take the subway and realises that the special seating area (where pregnant women, the disabled, and the elderly normally sit) is actually marked with a sign that looks like an Alien’s head.
-Okay, it’s actually a picture of a chair but for a second I thought it’s some kind of subliminal messages that it’s also special area for Gaijin. :P Or maybe it’s a special seat reserved for Suzumiya Haruhi .
-Well, I think I’ll talk about food next time around since I realise that I have some eateries in Tokyo that I visited quite often.
+Eventually I’ve had enough of everything and decided to go back to my hostel especially since I already promised a friend to meet later on that night.
+On my way back, I decided to take the subway and realizes that the special seating area (where pregnant women, the disabled, and the elderly normally sit) is actually marked with a sign that looks like an Alien’s head.
+Okay, it’s actually a picture of a chair but for a second I thought it’s some kind of subliminal messages that it’s also special area for Gaijin. :P Anyway, I think I’ll talk about food on my next post since I realized that I have some eateries in Tokyo that I visited quite often.
 Maybe after that I’ll talk more about Akihabara and anime shops.

 I’ve been wondering lately what I want to do with this blog.
 Personally I feel guilty for neglecting it.
 It feels as if the blog is incomplete.
 Because of this, I decided to continue blogging what I saw/experienced while I was in Japan.
 Of course since I am not in Japan anymore, what you read is no longer up to date.
 But I don’t think it matters, at least not for me.
 I simply want to turn this into some kind of journal which I can read back and reminiscence.
 Hopefully by the time I almost run out of things to talk about, it’ll be time for me to go back to Japan again. :)

-My second visit to an anime shop happened when I went to Nagoya with my friend.
-We were actually looking for a denshijisho (electronic dictionary) and a digital camera.
+My second visit to an anime shop happened when I went to Nagoya with a friend.
+We were actually looking for a denshi-jisho (electronic dictionary) and a digital camera.
 However, on our way to the electronic shop, we got lost and stumbled upon a big Animate shop.
 He’s actually not a big anime fan since the only anime he’s seen were Full Metal Alchemist and Honey and Clover.
-Nevertheless, he’s nice enough to put up with me when I ask him that I just want to see the shop for ‘5 minutes’.
+Nevertheless, he’s nice enough to put up with me when I told him that I want to see the shop for ’5 minutes’.
 In reality, we probably spent at least 20 minutes inside the shop since the shop is quite big.

 The first floor contains mostly manga and I wasn’t in the mood to buy any so we went to the second floor which has a lot of Shitajiki (Pencil Board).
 Looking back, I really regret the fact that I didn’t buy the Yakitate!!
 Japan pencilboard while I was there.
 I wanted to buy the Tsukino and Kawachi one but once again, my tight budget forced me to think “I’ll buy it later before I leave Japan”.
 I never did.
 I saw a lot of Mai-Hime pencilboard but the pictures don’t look that special to me and I was still bitter from the ending, so they didn’t register on my ‘must-purchase list’.